 In the summer of 1997, just around the time of our Primary School Leaving Certificate exams, me and my buddy, Victor hung out together frequently on weekends.
-Like many of such trips at the time we were trying to test some new invention we had crafted.
+Like many of such trips at the time, we were trying to test some new inventions we had crafted.
 To be brutally apt, Victor was pretty much the brain behind those inventions.
-He always had a knack for tinkering with and designing electronic devices that was so uncanny it left everyone in awe.
+He always had a knack for tinkering with and designing electronic devices that were so uncanny it left everyone in awe.
 Not exactly the prodigy in schoolwork, which my teachers were wont to claim I was at the time, Victor’s extracurricular dealing, and especially his resourcefulness when it came to appliances was quite extraordinary.

 I remember a certain afternoon we were at my house to test a water heater we had made from tin cans of milk – some contraption formed out of conjoining two different sets of cans via conducting wires ringed through a pair of holes punctured at adjacent positions on both cans.
 The can with the smaller diameter was inserted inside the other and the connecting wires intricately extended into a plug head.
 My folks weren’t home that afternoon.
 But the lady who lived next door was and she was breathing down our necks, regaling me with threats of how she was going to rat me out to my dad.
 We were scared shitless, and I’m not sure what scared us more – a lot of things going wrong with the testing (including us getting electrocuted), or what would happen if my neighbor ratted us out to my dad and it rubbed him wrong.
 We went ahead anyway.
 The testing proved a success, as many other subsequent tests for other inventions proved later on.

-It’s important to note that we didn’t really work on anything that was groundbreaking in nature, water heaters, antennas and TV signal boosters and basically just tinkering with devices that were available to us at the time – not so terribly important stuff.
-We were just a bunch of curious ten year olds laden with dreams bordering on extremely ambitious for the little town we resided in at the time.
+It’s important to note that we didn’t really work on anything that was groundbreaking in nature, water heaters, antennas, and TV signal boosters and basically just tinkering with devices that were available to us at the time – not so terribly important stuff.
+We were just a bunch of curious ten-year-olds laden with dreams bordering on extremely ambitious for the little town we resided in at the time.

 By senior high, Victor had gone on to work on an amplifier he was building from scratch which he hoped to use in our school chapel at the time.
 My participation in the tinkering had progressively waned but he kept on strong becoming an expert of some sort, the go-to guy for fixing electronic devices.
 He never did finish work on that amplifier though.